 To be able to evaluate a tool for you and your team, especially a continuous integration server like Bitrise, you usually need to have a project or a mobile app to test the setup, integration, and configuration.
 But what if you don't have a suitable project or app for this purpose?

-Introducing sample apps.
-Sample apps are ready-to-build mobile apps that you can use to get started with Bitrise and explore the product.
+Introducing demo apps.
+Demo apps are ready-to-build mobile apps that you can use to get started with Bitrise and explore the product.
 You can play with machine types, Steps, Workflows, and most of the features on Bitrise as if you had added your own app.

 Sounds interesting?
 Let’s get started! 🚀